darkk6/EzFMDB/README.md

 ---

-# Query parameter
+# â˜…Query parameter
 EzFMDB provide a series of parameter when calling select(), update(), delete() method.

 Query parameter have 4 parts:
 1. WHERE Part, Keyword is **WHERE** or **OMIT**
 2. ORDER Part, Keyword is **ORDER BY**
 3. LIMIT Part, Keyword is **LIMIT**
-4. Escaping¡A**The last parameter** means whether escape special character or not.[boolean default:true]
+4. Escapingï¼Œ**The last parameter** means whether escape special character or not.[boolean default:true]

 LIMIT Part syntax: **LIMIT** skip _[,max]_
 - skip : number of record to skip (can be zero)